zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

     ![Data Masking PDF report](images/data-masking-pdf-report.png "Data Masking PDF report")

-## Task 8: Validate the masked data in your database
+## Task 8: Validate the masked data in your target database

 1. Return to the browser tab for **SQL | Oracle Database Actions**.
 You should have a SQL Worksheet open.
 If your session expired, sign in again as the `ADMIN` user.